jacobtmurph/Quotebook/README.md

-# Random-Quote-Generator
+# Quotebook
-A little JS web-app that displays wise, funny, or meaningful quotes to the visitor
+A little quotebook application built in ...  and React.

+## Todo
+- [] Set up database